-Orlando Magic NBA Win Total Odds & Pick: Fade the Lowest Total on the Board?
+NBA Win Total Odds & Pick: Fade the Orlando Magic’s League Low Total?

 Fernando Medina/NBAE via Getty Images.
 Pictured: Jalen Suggs #4 of the Orlando Magic.